-You just found out your pregnant.
+You just found out you’re pregnant.
 There’s a lot to be excited about, including these pregnancy changes that can occur that may affect your body.

-Life is a process of growth from childhood, teenage, adulthood, and elderly age.
+Life is a growth process from childhood, teenage, adulthood, and elderly age.

 The growth process marks changes that occur in your body and mind and the experiences in your life.

 When you get to adulthood, the need to parent a child increases in most people, leading to getting a child.

 The processes that occur when you get pregnant change.